noa/iur/README.md

 splits, each divided into queries and targets.

 * [Raw comment IDs](https://cs.jhu.edu/~noa/data/reddit.tar.gz).
 We
-provide a script to download, preprocess, and store the same data the TFRecord format in `data/reddit/download_and_prepare.sh`.
+provide a script to download and preprocess the raw comment IDs: `data/reddit/download_and_prepare.sh`.

 **Note**: To run the script above, you will need some additional packages, namely `sentencepiece==0.1.82`, `pandas==0.25.2`, and a